TechEarl

 Conclusion

-The NVIDIA 1070 Ti is one of the top contenders for Etheruem mining.
-Based on its hashrate, power consumption and price a nice balance is struck between cost effectiveness of the card, running costs of electricity and deliverable in terms of hash rate.
+In 2018 the NVIDIA 1070 Ti was one of the top contenders for Ethereum mining.
+Based on its hashrate, power consumption and price a nice balance was struck between cost effectiveness of the card, running costs of electricity and deliverable in terms of hash rate.
+As noted at the top of this review, Ethereum moved to proof-of-stake in September 2022, so this conclusion describes the card only in its original 2018 context.

 Average Mining Performance